Everything You Need to Know About the Short-Haired Australian Shepherd

 No, Australian Shepherds with short hair are not hypoallergenic.
 Although they may not shed as much as some other breeds, they still shed enough to cause allergies in people who are sensitive to dogs.

-The cost of a short-haired Australian Shepherd can vary depending on the breeder, but you can expect to pay anywhere from $500-$1,500.
+The cost of a short-haired Australian Shepherd can vary depending on the breeder.
+You can expect to pay anywhere from $500 to $1,500.

 Yes, this breed generally has tails, but there is some variation within the breed.
-Some dogs have what is known as a “bobtail,” a tail that has been shortened through breeding.
+Some dogs have what is known as a “bobtail.”
+It’s a tail that has been shortened through breeding.

 Other Australian Shepherd dogs have full-length tails, while some have a tail that falls somewhere in between the two extremes.